Looking to enjoy your backyard late into the night? Here are five of the best gas fire pits to keep you warm, even if the weather can’t.

-Propane gas fire pits make keeping everyone warm a breeze with easy ignition and temperature control, as well as fall within the safety guidelines for many state or national laws.
+Propane gas fire pits not only make keeping everyone warm a breeze with easy ignition and temperature control but also fall within the safety guidelines of many state or national laws.

 In this guide, we’ll show you the best gas fire pits out there today, as well as the important features to look out for so that you can make the right choice for your patio and backyard.